galamo/BankProject/readme.md

 - Import the new Tables
 - Insert new Data
 - Create a join statement which return firstName + account number + balance

+# Homework 07-02-2021
+- Create A Component for the admin: Accounts details
+- The Component will present all the accounts + users details